Tactical & Topical Ads

 Guile

-Cunning cleverness and more specifically wit is possibly the most vital component to a great T&T ad.
+Cunning cleverness and more specifically wit is possibly the most vital component of a great T&T ad.
 The perfect reaction you are searching for is for the consumer to read or hear the ad and then chuckle.
 It would indicate an appreciation of the work without going overboard.
 After all, most T&Ts are quite simple, so a small chuckle to oneself would be a sufficient and satisfactory response.
 A good creative brain is needed to be able to recognise the potential for fun in a news story, and wit is then needed to be able to transform that initial observation into something humorous that people will be able to draw connections to in their own lives.

 Intelligence is also required in the media placement of the ad.
 Perfect placement can significantly boost impact.
 Ads work best when they are surrounded by the story they are referencing.
 An effective example of this is the ad that hair removal brand Veet created in 2008.
 The ad read “Goodbye Bush” and was placed under an article announcing Obama had won the presidential election and would succeed George Bush Jr. as President of the US.
 Witty, cheeky, clever, great!